How to Increase Awareness and Generate Leads with Local SEO

 Those companies without a local presence are finding it harder and harder to compete for these valuable search queries – searches that are increasingly being performed from smartphones and other mobile devices by consumers who are immediately looking to make a purchase.

 Why the focus on Local SEO?

-Consumers have always been in the need for local products and services.
+Consumers have always been in the need of local products and services.
 What’s changed is their behavior and the tools they use to perform local searches.
 Traditionally, local directories like the yellow pages along with newspapers and local magazines supplied this information but the digital age has changed all that.
-Computers and search engines have replaced the yellow pages and increasingly smart phones and other mobile devices are your computer.
+Computers and search engines have replaced the yellow pages and increasingly smartphones and other mobile devices are your computers.
 When was the last time you picked up a copy of the yellow pages to order food, look for a local service or product?

 All of this focus on local search means that now is the perfect time to roll out a local SEO strategy and grow your business.

 Cost a Concern?
 Local SEO is Budget Friendly

 It is possible to achieve great local search rankings without a large SEO investment – as long as you are willing to invest the time.
 Local business listings, when optimized, can quickly achieve first-page exposure and will outperform expensive, traditional advertising.

 Study after study illustrates that organic search traffic converts at a higher rate than most other marketing channels.
 Consumers are actively seeking you out – this makes search marketing much more effective than traditional “interruption” marketing.